(Disclosure: Some of the links below may be affiliate links)

-Last month, we had around 15% of savings rate.
-This was the worst problem of August.
-It was mostly due to the fact that we got married and that I had to take a leave without pay.
+Last month, we only had around 15% of savings.
+This was the worst problem in August.
+It was mostly due to the fact that we got married and that I had to take leave without pay.
 Fortunately, this month, there was nothing so expensive.
 In September 2018, our savings rate was 32.3%!
-This is not bad at all considering the amount of expenses that we had this month.
+This is not bad at all considering the number of expenses that we had this month.
 Our goal is to reach 50% at some point on average.
 But we are not there yet.

 Since I was about 10 days in the U.S., it saved us some money for food.
 But nothing really different on that budget.
 I did some shopping there that added to our expenses this month.

 Last month, Mrs. The Poor Swiss started to learn to drive again.
 She wants to convert her Chinese driving license to a Swiss driving license.
 Unfortunately, she had a small accident last month.
 And this month, we had to pay for the repair.
 It makes another big hole in the budget with 800 CHF of repair.
 Now, I am glad I kept full coverage insurance on my car.
 Otherwise, we would have to pay 2000 CHF more for the repairs.

 There was also some small earnings this month.
 But nothing enough to weigh against the big expenses.
 I received a dividend of 64 CHF.
 Also, I managed to sell two more things, for about 45 CHF.
 In October, I will need to put more things to sell again.
 I still have quite a few things to sell.
 But the most interesting things to sell have already been sold.